Development & Aid

 Flickr | World Bank Photo Collection

-Agriculture and rural development offers a window into the difficulties faced by small holder farmers, with conditions worsened further by climate change and the resulting droughts.
-Soil erosion, crop failure, and death of livestock are becoming common place.
+The difficulties faced by smallholder farmers are being worsened further by the climate crisis and the resulting droughts.
+Soil erosion, crop failure, the death of livestock, and forced displacement are becoming commonplace.

-A huge 40% of the world rely on agriculture as their main source of income.
+A huge 40% of the world relies on agriculture as their primary source of income.
 With hunger rising in entire regions, ensuring sustainable and productive agriculture is a must.
 Explore other related issues such as land grabs, GMOs, fertilisers, women and agriculture, food sovereignty, sustainable livelihoods, and the importance of indigenous and local knowledge.

 345 million people currently endure high levels of food insecurity – this is double the number in 2020.
 16.6% of the global population is officially classified as undernourished.
 Children suffer the most, to the extent that hunger is the cause of death in 45% of child mortalities.

 Developing countries often struggle to provide adequate healthcare to their populations.
 80% of people rely on ill-equipped clinics and local healers.
-To reach quality treatment, people may have to walk for several hours or even days.
+People may have to walk for several hours or even days to reach quality treatment.
 There is no ambulance service.
 Many sick or injured people will not seek treatment due to the distance and costs involved.

-Simple disease prevention practices such as brushing teeth, the use of mosquito nets, removal of household waste, and washing vegetables are not widely known due to lack of education.
+Simple disease prevention practices such as brushing teeth, utilising mosquito nets, removing household waste, and washing vegetables are not widely known due to a lack of education.
 If there is no access to clean water, then the situation becomes far worse.

 A young child from Lonjezo Community Based Child Care Centre, in the central region of Malawi accessing clean water from a borehole installed by Feed the Children